NeutrinoCorp/ddderr/README.md

 In addition, infrastructure exceptions were added so you may be able to _catch specific kind of infrastructure errors._

-Exceptions _descriptions are based on the Google Cloud API Design Guideline_.
+Exceptions _descriptions are based on the Google Cloud API Design Guidelines_.

 `DDD Error` is compatible with popular error-handling packages such as [Hashicorp's go-multierror](https://github.com/hashicorp/go-multierror)